Pell Grant Opportunities

 With this new experimental Second Chance program, Jackson College expects to reach 1,305 Pell-eligible students in 2016-17 – the largest number of any of the 67 institutions participating.

-- For the Second Chance Pell grant, participating students must be within five years of release date and have at least six months of clear conduct.
+- For the Second Chance Pell grant, participating students must be within 30-84 months ERD and 12 months Class 1 misconduct free.

 - Nationally, recidivism rates (those who return to prison within three years of release) can run as high as two-thirds, about 66 percent.
 Studies vary, but a meta-analysis by the Rand Corp. shows a rate of 16 percent recidivism for all who have significant participation in higher ed within prisons and even lower rates for those who earn degrees (6 percent nationally for those who earn a bachelor’s degree).
 Rand’s studies have also shown that for every $1 spent on prison higher ed, $5 is saved in terms of lower problems in prison, lower recidivism rates and other return on investment (meaningful contributors on tax rolls, restored families, lessened costs of crime and criminal justice costs, etc…).